This document aims to clarify the difference between “Regular” printing in the LFP world with the newer concept of “Standardized” printing.

 - The document needs to be flattened to a sufficient resolution at output size, this results in a large files and time consuming operations.

 Another common alternative is to use a ColorServer front-end before the RIP.
-A ColorServer does deliver you all the benefits of standerized printing.
+A ColorServer does deliver you all the benefits of standardization printing.

 Even though especially designed for this job there are some downsides on using a ColorServer: